messageformat/messageformat/README.md

 #### Named Keys

-ICU declares 6 named keys that can be mapped to every language in the CLDR data.
+ICU declares the 6 named keys that CLDR defines for their plural form data.
 Those are:

 * zero
 * one